CORRECTED-Volkswagen slump holds back Germany in European shares rebound

 Sentiment on Monday was helped by Sunday's clear election outcome in Greece.

-Bayer advanced 2.6 percent after the chemicals company's plastics division Covestro said it aimed to raise about 2.5 billion euros in an initial public offering.
+Shares in the German chemical group Bayer advanced 2.6 percent after its plastics division Covestro said it aimed to raise about 2.5 billion euros in an initial public offering.

-Spanish bank Santander rose 0.5 percent after Citigroup upgraded the stock to "buy" from "neutral".

-But Dialog Semiconductor fell 17.7 percent after the microchips maker agreed to buy U.S. peer Atmel for $4.6 billion.
+But Dialog Semiconductor fell 18.9 percent after the microchip maker agreed to buy its U.S. peer Atmel for $4.6 billion.

-Greece's stock market fell 0.6 percent after the leftist Syriza party's election victory, with yields on government paper edging lower.
+Greece's stock market fell 0.58 percent after the leftist Syriza party's election victory, while yields on government paper also edged lower.
 Investors' focus turned from the election to the formation of the new cabinet and the implementation of the country's third bailout.

-The main Athens equity index ATG is down nearly 20 percent since the start of 2015, underperforming a 3 percent gain on the FTSEurofirst.
+The main Athens equity index ATG is down nearly 20 percent since the start of 2015, compared to a 3 percent gain for the FTSEurofirst.

-Today's European research round-up (Reporting by Danilo Masoni; additional reporting by Sudip Kar-Gupta in London; Editing by Dominic Evans and Kevin Liffey)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta in London; Editing by Kevin Liffey)

 May 11 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Thursday: